 Ok, how does Foucault’s pendulum work?
 The apparatus consists of a tall pendulum free to swing in any vertical plane.
 The actual plane of swing appears to rotate relative to the Earth.
 There are only two places on earth, where the plane of oscillation of the pendulum remains fixed: at either the North Pole or South Pole.
 ‘Fixed’ means fixed relative to the distant masses of the universe while Earth rotates underneath it.
 Thus, it takes one sidereal day to complete a rotation.
 So, relative to Earth, the plane of oscillation of a pendulum at the North Pole undergoes a full clockwise rotation during one day; a pendulum at the South Pole rotates counterclockwise.

-The same year he started experimenting with the pendulum and in 1851 the very first public exhibition of a Foucault pendulum took place in the Meridian of the Paris Observatory.
+The same year the very first public exhibition of a Foucault pendulum took place in the Meridian of the Paris Observatory.
 A few weeks later Foucault was able to display his most famous pendulum at the Paros Pantheon, when he suspended a 28 kg brass-coated lead bob with a 67 meter long wire from its dome.
 The plane of the pendulum’s swing rotated clockwise 11° per hour, making a full circle in 32.7 hours.
 The original bob used in 1851 at the Panthéon was moved in 1855 to the Conservatoire des Arts et Métiers in Paris.
 The experiment caused a sensation in both the learned and popular worlds.
 In the following year he used (and named) the gyroscope as a conceptually simpler experimental proof.
+However, similar observations were already made around 1661 by the Italian physicist Vincenzo Viviani, who, however, did not yet associate them with the Earth’s rotation.

 With a pendulum at the North or South Pole, the plane of oscillation would show a full rotation per star Sunday (23 hours, 56 minutes, 4.091 seconds).
 This is due to the fact that at these points the earth simply rotates away under the pendulum while it maintains its plane of vibration unchanged (apart from the orbit around the sun).
 The observed rotation takes place contrary to the sense of the earth’s rotation, i. e. on the North Pole around “right” (i. e. clockwise), on the South Pole “left”.
 At the equator, however, the oscillation plane of the pendulum does not rotate at all in relation to the ground.
 The closer you get to the poles, the stronger the rotation.
 The physical interpretation is that in relation to an earth-solid coordinate system – i. e. seen from the natural position of the human being – a Coriolis force acts on the pendulum body at right angles to its direction of movement, which causes a deviation to the right in the northern hemisphere and a deviation to the left in the southern hemisphere; only at the equator the distracting force is absent, because here the Coriolis force has no component parallel to the earth’s surface.